Key Takeaways

 Frequently Asked Questions (FAQs)

-Can childhood trauma affect you even if you don’t remember the traumatic events?
+Can childhood trauma you don’t remember still affect you?

 Yes.
 Trauma can be stored in the body and nervous system, triggering emotional or physical reactions even without conscious memory, especially if trauma occurred early in life or involved dissociation during the events.